|

 7 CFR 273.12(c)(2)(i)

-For reported changes that result in a decrease in benefits, process the change to allow for adequate negative notice to be issued to the member.
+For reported clear information that result in a decrease in benefits, process the change to allow for adequate negative notice to be issued to the member.
 If verifications are not received within 20 days, and the FoodShare case is not closed for at least one day, make the change effective the first of the month following the month verifications are received.

-Example 11 |
+| Example 11 |

 Lisa reports on June 3 that her husband moved back into the home on May 29.
 On June 3, Lisa’s IM worker adds Roy to the FoodShare case and requests verification of his income due June 23.
 Roy’s income will cause a decrease in FoodShare benefits.
 Lisa provides Roy’s verification on June 10.
 Notice of a decrease in benefits is issued at adverse action in June and benefits are decreased for July.
 If verification was not provided by the due date, the IM agency would take action to close the FoodShare case for lack of verification.
 Since the due date and agency action to close the case occurs after adverse action in June.
 FoodShare benefits would close July 31 for failure to verify income. |